Rivendell Sackville Bags

 ALL Sackville Saddlesacks are the result of 30+ years of saddlebag use and obsession.
 These are our own designs, made without compromise in Connecticut.
 They're expensive, but last decades.
 They all require a saddle with loops.
 All modern leather saddles and some plastic ones have them.

 OUTER FABRIC: All Sackville saddlesacks are made from Scottish cotton that is more tightly woven than any waxed cotton made in America.
 The gaps between threads are so small it hardly needs any wax, and with less wax, it stays much cleaner.
 Normal-common-American waxed cotton is more coarsely woven, so needs a heavier coating of wax.
 The extra wax on the coarse fabric isn't as waterproof, and picks up and holds dirt, so after a couple of years, it looks like an old railroad tie coated with creosote.

-TWO WEIGHTS: Medium: Gray and Brown.
-Stout: Tan, Olive, and Blue.
+TWO WEIGHTS: Medium: Silver, Olive, and Tan.
+Stout: Royal.
 The MED is good for rain showers and dry weather; the STOUT is good for whatever happens.
 The MED is lighter.
 Both keep out more water, fray less, and withstand the sun better than Cordura nylon.

 LEATHER: Tough, American top-grain leather tanned and sufficiently oiled to weather well with minimal upkeep.
 Every couple of years smear some leather goop on it.
 The best is Obenauf's (we sell it, so do others), but any will do.